cgen101/ZIS-Toolkit-AudioGen/Audio-Generation/README.md

 * You may test as many pairings as you wish, but keep in mind there must be an even number of files to pair .

-### 4. Open MATLAB, create a new project from directory 'Audio-Generation'
+### 5. Open MATLAB, create a new project from directory 'Audio-Generation'
 * Make sure to add Audio-Generation directory with subfolders to project path
 * Set Relevant-Files as your current folder

-### 5. Run 'RunAudioJob' or 'RunAudioJob_manual'
+### 6. Run 'RunAudioJob' or 'RunAudioJob_manual' or 'RunTest'
 * RunAudioJob and RunAudioJob_manual will create a subfolder in 'Relevant-Files' called *'Results'*
 * RunAudioJob is for testing all pairings, RunAudioJob_manual is for testing only 2 pairings.
+* RunTest is an automated testing script which uses generate_all.py and RunAudioJob.m to test multiple audio generation events, determine similarity scores between pairs, and examine error rates.
 * *'Results'* will contain json files with cross-correlation results for test pairings for test 1-n upon completion, numbered 1-n.

-### 6. Navigate to Relevant-Files and run determine-colocation.py
+### 7. Navigate to Relevant-Files and run determine-colocation.py if not auto-testing
 * To run pairings, change rootPath to your path to 'Results' then run *python determine-colocation.py*
 * Make sure to edit rootPath and fileNames to reflect your specific testing case.